juanjfrancisco/AI-Knowledgebase/README.md

 - [Translate Text with Hugging Face Transformers and Google Colab](https://drlee.io/translate-text-from-any-language-to-any-language-with-hugging-face-transformers-and-google-colab-272876150a93): A blog post that explains how to use Hugging Face Transformers and Google Colab to translate text from any language to any language.

 ## Natural Language Processing and Generation
-- [Hugging Face - Gorilla OpenFunctions v1](https://huggingface.co/TheBloke/gorilla-openfunctions-v1-GGUF): A Hugging Face model that can generate natural language functions for various tasks and domains.
+- [Hugging Face - Gorilla OpenFunctions v1](https://huggingface.co/TheBloke/gorilla-openfunctions-v1-GGUF): Gorilla OpenFunctions extends Large Language Model(LLM) Chat Completion feature to formulate executable APIs call given natural language instructions and API context.
-- [Outlines - Aligning LLMs](https://github.com/outlines-dev/outlines): A tool that helps you align large language models (LLMs) with your domain and task by creating outlines of the desired output.
+- [Outlines - Aligning LLMs](https://github.com/outlines-dev/outlines): Outlines provides ways to control the generation of language models to make their output more predictable.
 - [YouAI](https://youai.ai/): A platform that allows you to create personalized AI assistants that can chat, write, and perform tasks for you.
 - [LlamaIndex Chat with Streamlit](https://github.com/carolinedlu/llamaindex-chat-with-streamlit-docs/blob/main/streamlit_app.py): A Streamlit app that lets you chat with LlamaIndex, a natural language search engine for financial data.

 ## Speech Synthesis and Recognition
-- [GitHub - Coqui TTS](https://github.com/coqui-ai/TTS): A library for text-to-speech synthesis using deep learning.
+- [GitHub - Coqui TTS](https://github.com/coqui-ai/TTS): A deep learning toolkit for Text-to-Speech, battle-tested in research and production.
-- [YouTube - Fine-Tuning with QLoRa](https://www.youtube.com/watch?v=OQdp-OeG1as): A video that demonstrates how to fine-tune a speech recognition model using QLoRa, a framework for low-resource speech recognition.
+- [YouTube - Fine-tuning Language Models for Structured Responses with QLoRa](https://www.youtube.com/watch?v=OQdp-OeG1as): A video that demonstrates how to fine-tune a speech recognition model using QLoRa, a framework for low-resource speech recognition.

 ## Computer Vision and Graphics
 - [GitHub - Virtual World](https://github.com/gniziemazity/virtual-world): A project that aims to create a realistic and interactive virtual world using computer vision and graphics techniques.